sezna/nps/README.md

     -s, --silent                                Silent p-s output
     -p, --parallel <script-name1,script-name2>  Scripts to run in parallel (comma seprated) -c, --config <filepath>                     Config file to use (defaults to nearest package-scripts.js)

+Available scripts (camel or kebab case accepted)

+lint - Lint all files with eslint.
+Configuration is in package.json - eslint . test - Run tests with AVA.
+See package.json for config - ava test.watch - Run in the amazingly intelligent AVA watch mode - ava -w build - The normal webpack UMD build for development - webpack build.prod - The production webpack build - webpack -p
 ```

 #### help

-Will print out the help you see above as well as all available scripts with script descriptions.
+Will print out the help you see above (the available scripts are colored 🌈 and come from the config specified/default
+config).

 #### silent